-The following searches in our online Aleph catalog will lead you to helpful books in our General collection (these books may be checked out of the library with your student I.D.):
+The following searches in One Search will lead you to helpful books in our General collection (these books may be checked out of the library with your student I.D.):

 - By performing this search, you will be linked to all the books in the library dealing with vocational guidance.
 If you want everything the library has to offer about jobs, use this search strategy.